 These tasks will not only get you familiar with using a wallet, but will provide a sanity check and confirmation you're doing things correctly.

-1. Write Down Your Recovery Phrase
+1. Write Down Your Seed Phrase

 When you generated your wallet, it should have given you a 12-24 word phrase in a specific order.

 Your seed phrase is the one thing that will recover your wallet and cryptocurrency if you lose it or break the device it is on.
 You can enter those words on another device to recover your wallet as many times as you like.
 You should think of your seed phrase as your wallet.

 If you didn't write it down and don’t have coins on it, wipe the device and generate a new wallet because you're out of luck if something unexpected happens that device.

 If you didn't write it down and already have coins on your wallet, we recommend sending your funds to an exchange you have access to.
 Once confirming they are in the exchange, wipe the device and generate a new wallet.
 Write down the seed phrase this time and complete the exercises below before sending the funds back to your device.

 If you happen to have another device, generate a new wallet and write down the seed phrase this time.
 Do the exercises below and send your funds to the new wallet afterwards.

 For more topics on seed phases, see below:

 2. Send a SMALL Amount TO and FROM Your New Wallet